LiftOffLLC/liftoff-jumpstarter-api/README.md

    2.3.
 Fix plugins/hapi-swagger.js for swagger documentation
    2.4.
 Fix plugins/status-monitor.js for monitoring
    2.5.
 Modify company_name and user_name in views/mail-templates folder.
-3. After adding your project dependencies, use `yarn install` to lock dependencies.
+3. After adding your project dependencies, use `yarn` to lock dependencies.

+**NOTE** hapi-swagger is broken since Joi v16 because of a lot of breaking changes.
+Swagger documentation will not work until a new release for the plugin comes out.
+Downgrade joi to v15 and make the necessary syntax changes if swagger is an absolute necessity.

 ## Project Practices